lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 ![indexed family](./images/eq15.png)

-The `Indexed functions` assign indexed labels to the elements in a set denoting a positional index.
+The `Indexed functions` assign indexed labels, denoting a positional index, to the elements in a set.
 In this way, it's possible to identify the first, second and .. n-th element in a set of n elements.

 The `Family of Indexed Functions`, **F<sub>I</sub>**, returns a `Family of Indexed Sets`, indicated as: